wzyu11/pudge/README.md

 ### PUDGE

-We will create a very very very very nice hook between interface and implements
+We will create a very very very very nice hook between interfaces and implements

 #### Prerequistites
 > * Java(JDK) 1.8+